-Working capital; it’s a term we throw around a lot here at Lumi, but what exactly is it and why is it important for your business?
+Working capital; it’s a term we throw around a lot here at Lumi, but what exactly is it and why is it important for your small business?
 Today, we’re going to share everything you need to know about working capital, including how you can find out your working capital ratio.

 What is Working Capital?

 In a recent blog post, we explained working capital as “the wealth of a business which is used in its day-to-day trading operations”.
 It’s extremely important for paying off short-term expenses or debts and keeping the business running smoothly.
 A company can either have positive or negative working capital (which we’ll explain more below).

 Find out 29 more business loan terms here.

 You can easily work out your working capital ratio using the following formula:

 Working capital ratio: current assets divided by current liabilities

 This ratio indicates whether a company has enough short-term assets to cover its short-term debt.
 A good working capital ratio is considered to be anything between 1.2 and 2.0.